msbx5420-class/msbx5420-class.github.io/project.md

 * Please follow the rules to use cluster and create directories.
 Try not to use the directories under user directory `~` when you upload large files; it will overload the disk size of master node.
 If the user directory is full, directories under user directory will be migrated to `/mnt1/msbx5420_teams`.

-* Commands to access cluster and copy file from laptop to cluster (make sure your `MSBX5420-SPR22.pem` inside your current directory)
+* (To be updated) Commands to access cluster and copy file from laptop to cluster (make sure your `MSBX5420-SPR22.pem` inside your current directory)

   ```bash
   ssh -i MSBX5420-SPR21.pem hadoop@ec2-34-216-218-24.us-west-2.compute.amazonaws.com